michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 41

-1. To the chief Musician, A Psalm of David.Blessed is he that considereth the poor: the Lord will deliver him in time of trouble.the poor: or, the weak, or, sickin time…: Heb. in the day of evil
+1. To the chief Musician, A Psalm of David.Blessed is he that considereth the poor: the Lord will deliver him in time of trouble.

-2. The Lord will preserve him, and keep him alive; and he shall be blessed upon the earth: and thou wilt not deliver him unto the will of his enemies.thou…: or, do not thou deliver
+2. The Lord will preserve him, and keep him alive; and he shall be blessed upon the earth: and thou wilt not deliver him unto the will of his enemies.

-3. The Lord will strengthen him upon the bed of languishing: thou wilt make all his bed in his sickness.make: Heb. turn
+3. The Lord will strengthen him upon the bed of languishing: thou wilt make all his bed in his sickness.

 4. I said, Lord, be merciful unto me: heal my soul; for I have sinned against thee.